 EB-2 India.
-Consistent with DOS’ predictions, EB-2 India will advance less than one month in December to November 1, 2008.
+Consistent with DOS’s predictions, EB-2 India will advance by less than one month for November to October 8, 2008.

 EB-5 China.
-The final action date for EB-5 China (both Non-Regional Center and Regional Center) will advance approximately two weeks to July 15, 2014, in December.
+The final action date for EB-5 China advances approximately one week to July 1, 2014, in November, consistent with DOS’s projections.

 EB-4.
 All EB-4 subcategories will remain the same in November with the exception of EB-4 Mexico, which will advance one month to April 1, 2016.
 Compared to the beginning of the last fiscal year, where Mexico, El Salvador, Guatemala, and Honduras were almost at their annual limits, the demand is starting out more slowly in these categories this year.
 DOS expects to continue to advance EB-4 Mexico slowly, but he cautions members to not be surprised if the final action date for EB-4 Mexico rejoins that of EB-4 El Salvador, Guatemala, and Honduras later this fiscal year.

 DOS noted that in FY2017, Special Immigrant Juvenile (SIJ) applicants used over 50% of the annual limit for the EB-4 category, or more than 5,100 visa numbers.
 Of this number, El Salvador, Guatemala, and Honduras used over 1,100 visa numbers each.